 Cynethryth: Mercia’s Forgotten Queen?

-Though much of the source material for Cynethryth’s life has been lost to us, remaining evidence indicates that during the latter part of Offa’s reign, Queen Cynethryth’s status was emphasised to a remarkable extent.
-It is possible to piece together a biography that reveals her to be an important figure in a number of respects.
+Surviving evidence indicates that during the latter part of Offa’s reign, Queen Cynethryth’s status was emphasised to a remarkable extent.
+It is possible to piece together a biography that reveals her to be an extremely important figure.

-The above image1 shows both sides of one of the forty-three surviving coins depicting Queen Cynethryth’s name and image.
-One side shows her face and the inscription ‘EOBA’, the name of the moneyer who minted the coin, while the other side reads ‘CYNETHRYTH REGINA M(erciorum)’, a Latin inscription meaning ‘Queen Cynethryth of Mercia’.
+There are dozens of surviving coins depicting Queen Cynethryth’s name and image.1 One side shows her face and the inscription ‘EOBA’, the name of the moneyer who minted the coin, while the other side reads ‘CYNETHRYTH REGINA M(erciorum)’, a Latin inscription meaning ‘Queen Cynethryth of Mercia’.

-The coin is remarkable in two ways - it is the only coin depicting a queen in early medieval western Europe, and it contains the earliest portrait of any English queen.
+These coins are remarkable in two ways - they are the earliest coins depicting a queen in early medieval western Europe, and they contain the earliest portrait of any English queen.
 The Byzantine Empress Irene, the first to rule in her own right, had her own coinage around the same time in the 780s, though it is unlikely one inspired the other.
 A more likely inspiration for Cynethryth’s coinage is ancient Roman models of coins issued in the name of emperors wives.
-Stylistic connections have been made between Cynethryth’s coins and those of Faustina, wife of Emperor Antoninus Pius, and coins of Helena, mother of Constantine, were also in circulation and being copied in this period.
+Stylistic connections have been made between Cynethryth’s coins and those of Faustina, wife of Emperor Antoninus Pius, and coins of Helena, mother of Constantine, were also in circulation in this period.

-It might be tempting to conclude that Cynethryth’s coins functioned only as a status symbol for King Offa, who used them to present himself as a powerful Roman Emperor.
+Some historians that Cynethryth’s coins functioned as a status symbol for King Offa, who used them to present himself like a powerful Roman Emperor.
 However, the sheer number of these coins and the diversity of their design (at least thirty two different dies were used to cast these coins) suggests that they had a different function to Offa’s regular coinage.
 It is entirely possible that the coins minted by Eoba, a moneyer from Canterbury, were a grant of income for use by Cynethryth herself.
 As these coins were minted in the kingdom of Kent, they are an example of the wide power-base the royal family of Mercia enjoyed.
 Indeed, Cynethryth’s coins have been found in locations as widespread as Kent, Mercia, Essex, Sussex, East Anglia and Wessex.

 Another thing that sets Cynethryth apart is how she is styled as queen in the strongest terms - 'regina Merciorum' on her coins.
-This description is also used on charters that Cynethryth co-signed with Offa from 770, when their son Ecgfrith was born, until the 780s, and in one instance she is even named 'dei gratia regina Merciorum' (queen of Mercia by the grace of God).
-She is the first queen to have such a formula, which brings her queenship within the context of divine appointment.
-Cynethryth and Offa’s son, Ecgfrith, may have been the earliest anointed English king - the so-called ‘Anglo Saxon Chronicles’ tell us that he was ‘hallowed’ to king while his father was still alive, framing his inauguration as Offa’s successor in sacred terms.
-Offa, Cynethryth and Ecgfrith were possibly the first royal family in England to really take advantage of the growing ideology of religious monarchical power taking place on the continent.
+The description is also used on charters that Cynethryth co-signed with Offa from 770, when their son Ecgfrith was born, until the 780s, and in one instance she is even named 'dei gratia regina Merciorum' (queen of Mercia by the grace of God).
+She is the first queen to have such a formula indicating her queenship was derived directly from God himself.
+Cynethryth and Offa’s son, Ecgfrith, may have been the earliest anointed English king - the ‘Anglo Saxon Chronicles’ tell us that he was ‘hallowed’ to king while his father was still alive, framing his inauguration as Offa’s successor in sacred terms.
+Offa, Cynethryth and Ecgfrith were the first royal family in England to really take advantage of the growing ideology of religious monarchical power that was developing on the continent.

 In letters written by Alcuin2, a leading English scholar at the Carolingian court, Cynethryth is referred to as the dispensatrix domus, or ‘steward of the household’.
 Though none of Alcuin’s letters to Cynethryth survive, there is evidence that he knew her well and corresponded with her: in one letter to a nun named Hunthryth, Alcuin requests that she speak with Cynethryth on his behalf, emphasising his loyalty to her and adding that he would have written directly to Cynethryth ‘if the king’s business had permitted her to read it’.
 One other letter, also to a nun, may mention Cynethryth: Alcuin asks the nun to ‘greet that dear lady in my name’.
 The letter then states that Alcuin ‘always desired her progress towards the salvation of her soul, for which she has always had to strive, but now most of all since she has survived the death of her most excellent lord the king.
 I wish her to live in happiness and to serve God faithfully’.

 Cynethryth rose to prominence as Offa’s queen with the birth of their son and heir, but her life and influence outlived both these men.
-As part of a royal family whose legitimacy was stressed in religious terms, Cynethryth was able to enjoy an exalted status that also had practical applications - she was an important landholder, possibly with her own income, who retired as an abbess with a position of great authority.
-Despite her remarkable career, at the centre of a period of Mercian political dominance, there has not yet been a substantial historical study on Cynethryth’s life, which leads me to conclude that she is one of the most important ‘forgotten’ queens of the early medieval period.
+As part of a royal family whose legitimacy was stressed in religious terms, Cynethryth was able to enjoy an exalted status that also had practical applications - she was an important landholder, with her own income, who retired as an abbess with a position of great authority.
+Despite her remarkable career, at the centre of a period of Mercian political dominance, there has not yet been a substantial historical study on Cynethryth’s life.
+She is one of the most important ‘forgotten’ queens of the early medieval period.

 Suggestions for further reading: